Creating Your First Feed

 Sorting our feed

-First up, in the yellow box, choose how you’d like your feed to sort itself.
+In the yellow box, choose how you’d like your feed to sort itself.
 New first?
 Trending?
 A mix?
 As a live sports feed, we’re going with “new” at the top.
 When you want to learn more about sorting you can read our guide to Custom Sorting.

 Testing the feed